 Up until the late 1920’s golf was always played and scored on a stroke play basis, where every shot is recorded based on the rules of golf laid down by the R & A. Professional tournaments around the world still use this format for competition.
 This is why when you watch a ranking event the scoring is based on the par for the course.
 So a player will be trying to go round the course in as few shots as possible.
+Once you understand the scoring you may want to improve your golf swing, to impress your playing partners and crush your scores click here for some proven techniques.

 This is a great way of playing golf if you are a proficient player, but can be soul destroying if a beginner or novice.
 Losing a ball on the first or second hole can leave you in despair for the rest of the round and even create further turmoil as you push your shots to try to make up the deficit.
 For more tips on driving straight click here.